evkx/evkx.github.io/content/models/polestar/2/2_Long_Range_Single_Motor/_index.md

 ## Performance

 The Polestar 2 Long Range Single Motor offers modest performance with a maximum power of 220 kW (299 hp / 295 bhp) and a total torque of 490 Nm (362 ft-lb).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 6.2 seconds and has a top speed of205 km/h (127 mph), aligning more closely with traditional internal combustion engine vehicles.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 6.2 seconds and has a top speed of 205 km/h (127 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging